SovereignCloudStack/standards/Standards/scs-0104-v1-standard-images.md

 and check whether the images are present.
 Missing images will be reported on various logging channels: error for mandatory, info for recommended images.
 The return code will be non-zero if the test could not be performed or if any mandatory image is missing.

+## Operational tooling

+The [openstack-image-manager](https://github.com/osism/openstack-image-manager) is able to create all standard, mandatory SCS images for you given image definitions from a YAML file.